jeffchen1118/django-amazingtutors/README.md

 	- `python-3.10.12`

 [!important]
-> - When creating your heroku app environment you sould associate it with your GitHub project which can be cloned or forked from this repository, before the app deployment to Heroku.
-Once the prodject has been associated and **Config Vars** settings are correct, you can click **deploy branch** to deploy it and run the website from there.
+> - When creating your heroku app environment you sould associate it with your GitHub project which can be cloned or forked from this repository before starting the app deployment to Heroku.
+Once the prodject has been associated and **Config Vars** settings are correct, you can click **deploy branch** to deploy it and run the website from your heroku app environment.

 ### Local Deployment

-This project can be cloned or forked in order to make a local copy on your own system.
+This project can be cloned or forked in order to make a local copy on your own system and run tests on the local server.

 For either method, you will need to install any applicable packages found within the *requirements.txt* file.